 That's when it hit me: I could ask my partner for some advice.

 I appreciate the fact that he doesn't overwhelm me with unsolicited solutions.
 Instead, he starts by simply being there for me and listening to me.
 That's how it was that evening, too.
 We both sat on the bed, held hands; I sniffled a few times and told him why I felt so lousy about everything right now.
 Then the idea mentioned above came to me - I looked up and asked him what I could do to feel better.
 (How strange!
 I had been so busy with feeling low that I had not thought of the most obvious thing: Asking my partner for help!)

 He thought about it for a moment, then got up and went into the other room.

-This promised to be interesting!!!
-My spirits had already lifted a bit; curiosity just had the upper hand.
+This was getting interesting!!!
+My spirits had already lifted slightly; curiosity just had the upper hand.
 What would he return with?
 A deck of cards?
 Chocolate?
-Perhaps with one of our cuddly cats?
+Or one of our cuddly cats?

 I was entirely off the mark.

-He came back with a BOOK in his hand.
-I had not expected that.
-My partner put Kristin Neff’s Self-Compassion: Stop beating yourself up and leave insecurity behind in my lap and recommended that I start reading it right away.
+He came back with... a BOOK!
+My partner put Kristin Neff's Self-Compassion: Stop beating yourself up and leave insecurity behind in my lap and recommended that I start reading it ... like, right away.

-Self-compassion – the term alone struck me as magical, almost as if surrounded by a sunny, golden aura.
+Self-compassion - the term alone struck me as magical, as surrounded by a sunny, golden aura.
 I instinctively felt that this book was the advice I needed (and could not give myself).

-So I got myself comfortable on the bed, opened the book, and began to read … and I read … and read … and started to feel how my heart was getting lighter, how my compassion for myself and my (ugly) feelings was growing.
-I came to like myself again more.
+So, I got myself comfortable on the bed, opened the book, and began to read ... and I read ... and read some more ... with every page, my heart grew lighter, and my self-compassion increased.
+I came to like myself - and my (ugly) feelings - again more.
 In short, I was able to deal with the sad parts of me more lovingly.